 Sushi rolls have lots of sugar, fat, and calories in part due to the fact that traditional sushi rice is made with sugar.
 Sushi rolls often contain mayonnaise, cream cheese, and fried ingredients (tempura).
 Also, fish commonly utilized in sushi, like albacore tuna and swordfish, are among the ocean’s worst for mercury contamination.

 A Better Option: Sashimi (fish without rice) is the healthiest option.
-If you can’t give up sushi rolls, stay away from ones with mayonnaise, cream cheese, and/or tempura (also referred to as “crunchy” or “crunch”).
+If you can’t give up sushi rolls, stay away from those with mayonnaise, cream cheese, and/or tempura (also referred to as “crunchy” or “crunch”).
 Also, some restaurants provide the healthier option of brown rice instead of white rice.

-If you are gluten-free don’t order imitation crab and opt for gluten-free soy sauce, if available.
+If you are gluten-free, don’t order imitation crab, and opt for gluten-free soy sauce, if available.
 Also, limit the amount of soy sauce used due to its high sodium content.

 Those with a weakened immune system, women who are pregnant or may become pregnant, as well as breastfeeding mothers, and parents of young children, should discuss fish/seafood/shellfish intake with their physician and avoid raw or undercooked fish/seafood/shellfish.

 Also, consider checking out the Natural Resources Defense Council’s guide to choosing low-mercury sushi fish and order accordingly.

 It can be difficult to avoid eating unhealthy foods, especially when the foods you eat are often advertised as health foods.
 However, you can make a difference in your health by using this list to make modifications in the way you eat the foods you already enjoy and to eliminate those foods that do not provide you with nutritional value.